Characterizing CO Emitters in the SSA22-AzTEC26 Field: Introduction

-In the case of massive galaxies, this requires detecting CO emission at $z\gtrsim1$ which corresponds to the epoch when many of them are undergoing formation and subsequent quenching.
-Most of the aforementioned high redshift CO observations target pre-selected MS galaxies or starbursts, thus current scaling relations only account for SFGs.
+In the case of massive galaxies, this requires detecting CO emission at $z\gtrsim1$, which corresponds to the epoch when many of them are undergoing formation and subsequent quenching.
+Most of the aforementioned high-redshift CO observations target preselected MS galaxies or starbursts, thus current scaling relations \citep[e.g.,][]{2018ApJ...853..179T} only account for SFGs.
 Whether these relations are still valid when extrapolated to passive galaxies remains unknown.
-Recent targeted observations of CO emission from QGs have shown a mixed picture \citep[e.g.,][]{2021ApJ...908...54W,2021ApJ...909L..11B}.
+Recent targeted observations of CO emission from QGs have shown a mixed picture \citep[e.g.,][]{2021ApJ...909L..11B,2021ApJ...908...54W}.
 An unbiased CO survey of galaxies in various stages of star formation is needed to investigate the evolution of gas content before and after galaxy quenching.
-By detecting both low and medium to high-$J$ transitions, it is also possible to study the redshift evolution of molecular gas in galaxies.
-Several studies have used ALMA and JVLA to perform blind line searches towards deep cosmological fields or ALMA calibrators \citep{2016ApJ...833...67W,2019ApJ...882..139G,2019ApJ...872....7R,2020ApJ...896L..21R,2023MNRAS.519...34H}.
-However, because of the large amount of telescope time needed, the surveyed area and the number of detected sources are still very limited.
+By detecting both low and medium to high $J$ transitions, it is also possible to study the redshift evolution of the molecular gas in galaxies.
+Several studies have used the Atacama Large Millimeter/submillimeter Array and JVLA to perform blind line searches toward deep cosmological fields or ALMA calibrators \citep{2016ApJ...833...67W,2019ApJ...882..139G,2019ApJ...872....7R,2020ApJ...896L..21R,2023MNRAS.519...34H}.
+However, because of the large amounts of telescope time needed, the surveyed area and the number of detected sources are still very limited.

-In this paper, we present serendipitous detections and physical properties of four CO emitters in the vicinity of a bright SMG SSA22-AzTEC26 from ALMA band 3 observation.
+In this paper, we present serendipitous detections and physical properties of four CO emitters in the vicinity of the bright submillimeter galaxy (SMG) SSA22-AzTEC26 from ALMA band 3 observations.
 In Section \ref{sec:sample} we describe the ALMA observation and data analysis.
 In Section \ref{sec:result} we present the extracted galaxy properties utilizing multiwavelength data in the SSA22 field.
-In Section \ref{sec:discussion}, we discuss the gas content of CO-selected galaxies in the context of galaxy evolution and then summarize in Section \ref{sec:summary}.
+In Section \ref{sec:discussion}, we discuss the gas content of CO-selected galaxies in the context of galaxy evolution, and then we summarize in Section \ref{sec:summary}.